dagger/dagger/.dagger/README.md

     dagger call sdk <sdk> generate export --path=.

+If you've made changes to the GraphQL schema, you will need to generate all sdks in one go prior to committing:

+    dagger call sdk all generate export --path=.

 ### Publish

 Dry-run an SDK publishing step (replace `<sdk>` with one of the supported SDKs):